evgenyneu/evgenii.com/blog/_posts/2017-06-27-how-to-reduce-your-energy-consumption.md

 * Recycle.
 It takes less energy to reuse materials than to make them from scratch.
 * Avoid disposable items and low quality products that don’t last long.
 * Purchase local food/products.
 Local products require less energy for transportation.
 * Eat less packaged food.
-Making packaging requires energy.
+It takes energy to make packaging.
 * Reduce amount of food you throw away.
 40% of food is lost in the US during different stages from production to consumption.
 * Turn off electronic devices *completely* when they are not in use instead of leaving them in standby or sleep mode.
 75% of electricity from electronics is consumed when they are not on.
 * Buy energy efficient house appliances (fridge, washing machine).